Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Opportunities in Multi-modal Misinformation Detection

-Considering the challenges and shortcomings in multi-modal misinformation detection we discussed above, we propose opportunities in furthering research in this field.
-In what follows we discuss these opportunities by each direction of multi-modal misinformation detection study.
+Considering the challenges and shortcomings in multi-modal misinformation detection we discussed above, we propose opportunities for furthering research in this field.
+In what follows, we discuss these opportunities by each direction of multi-modal misinformation detection study.

-\subsubsection{Opportunities in multi-modal data study}
+\subsection{Opportunities in Multi-modal Data Study}

-Considering the data related challenges we discussed earlier, we propose the following data related avenues: \begin{itemize} \item \textbf{Comprehensive multi-modal and multi-lingual datasets} As we discussed in detail, one important gap in the misinformation detection study is the lack of a comprehensive multi-modal dataset which needs to be addressed in the future.
-Multi-modal misinformation detection requires large, multi-lingual, multi-source datasets that cover a variety of modalities, web resources, events etc. and provide fine-grained ground truth for the samples. \item \textbf{Standardized annotation strategy} As mentioned above, current datasts annotate articles by different fact-checking agencies and as a result the labels are in many cases subjective.
-Having a standard agreement across all datasets on how to label articles makes the cross-dataset comparison and analysis much easier. \end{itemize}
+Considering the data study challenges we discussed earlier, we propose the following avenues: \begin{itemize} \item{\textbf{Comprehensive multi-modal and multi-lingual datasets:}} as we discussed earlier, one important gap in the misinformation detection study is the lack of a comprehensive multi-modal dataset, which needs to be addressed in the future.
+Multi-modal misinformation detection requires large, multi-lingual, multi-source datasets that cover a variety of modalities, web resources, events, etc., and provide fine-grained ground truth for the samples.

-\subsubsection{Opportunities in multi-modal feature study}
+\item{\textbf{Standardized annotation strategy:}} Current datasets are annotated by various fact-checking agencies, leading to subjective labels in many cases.
+Establishing a standardized labeling agreement across all datasets would facilitate easier cross-dataset comparison and analysis. \end{itemize}

+\subsection{Opportunities in Multi-modal Feature Study}